thomasmarano/CV/README.md

   ## Skills

-  #### + Analytical Thinker

-  At Yale, I was solely responsible for managing a $225k budget for production and musical artists to host a concert for 10,000 students (release video for concert [here](https://www.youtube.com/watch?v=17iBpTIbjF8)).
-While at Citigroup, I analysed market and convertible bond data to pitch trade ideas to high-value clients on a weekly basis, after careful risk analysis.

   #### + Fast Learner

   Even though I lacked a background or prior knowledge in Finance, Citigroup offered me a full-time job after I demonstrated I could pick-up technical financial concepts in a short amount of time.
-During my time at Intercom, I researched and built out processes for an Outbound Sales Motion from scratch which I had previous experience doing.
-Similarly, at Makers, I independently taught myself PyGame even though it wasn't in the syllabus, and built a functioning game of Pong within 2 days.
+During my time at Intercom, I researched and built out processes for an *outbound sales motion* from scratch despite no previous experience.
+Similarly at Makers, I independently taught myself PyGame, absent from the syllabus, and built a functioning game of Pong within 2 days.

+  #### + Analytical Thinker

+  At Yale, I was solely responsible for managing a $225k budget for production and musical artists to host a concert for 10,000 students with artists like Jessie J (release video for concert [here](https://www.youtube.com/watch?v=17iBpTIbjF8)).
+While at Citigroup, I analysed market and convertible bond data to pitch trade ideas to clients on a weekly basis, after careful risk analysis.

   #### + Strong Interpersonal Skills and Team-Player

-  - Born in England but grew up in America -- learnt how to manage different types of people
-  - While at Citigroup, I spoke to clients in very stressful situations, and learnt how to take the right tone
-  - Mentored a prison inmate
-  - This helped me in pairing sessions at Makers, and will help me continue to be a good team-mate
+  I was born in England to American parents so quickly learned to find common ground with anyone.
+From speaking to frustrated clients at Citigroup to youth inmates in the US penitentiary system, I've cultivated a strong ability to build genuine, trusting relationships with people very different from me.
+This helped me greatly during pairing sessions at Makers and as a teammate in both my previous roles.

   ## Experience